oatsoda/oatsoda.github.io/source/_posts/microservices-a-primer.md

 As mentioned in the initial section of this article, using a microservices architecture means that you don't have the benefits of resilient transactional based updates to data.

-But even with simple monolithic applications, synchronising internal data with external third-parties is not resilient.
+But even with simple monolithic applications that can use transactional updates to data, synchronising internal data with external third-parties is not resilient.

 Message-based architectures aid with that resilience - while adding complexity too - because their async nature means that messages can be tracked and retried.